About this leaflet

 they have had psychological difficulties.

-These can help you develop your skills for
+You may need to develop your skills for

-support you when you go back to work.
+employers and can support you when you go back to work.

 These use art activities to help people to: